ongzhongfei/installer_guide/docs/anaconda.md

 We strongly recommend beginners to start writing Python codes using Jupyter Notebook.

 ### 3.1: Launch Jupyter Notebook
 To launch Jupyter Notebook, type “jupyter” in your PC’s search box and click on “Jupyter Notebook”
     <img src="../img/jupyter.png" width="250"/>
     <!-- ![Screenshot](img/jupyter.png) -->

+Jupyter offers two versions of user interface, i.e. JupyterLab and Jupyter notebook.

+Personally, I highly recommend using JupyterLab.
+Steps to launch each version are as follow:

+#### 3.1.1: Running JupyterLab
+Open a browser and type in the link - [http://localhost:8888/lab](http://localhost:8888/lab)

+#### 3.2.2: Running Jupyter notebook (classic version)
+Open a browser and type in the link - [http://localhost:8888/tree](http://localhost:8888/tree)

 ### 3.2: Launch Spyder
 To launch Spyder, type “spyder” in your PC’s search box and click on “Spyder”